 Prosecutors filed new charges against him Tuesday, including tampering with a body and counts related to a crime of violence.
 In addition to those charges, Frazee faces two counts of first-degree murder and three counts of solicitation to commit murder in the first degree.

-Frazee tried to enlist Kenney to dispose of the body in Idaho, but she refused, according to Slater.
-Instead, he removed the body to a farm in Fremont County, where it was left in a black tote bag in a stack of hay while he went to Thanksgiving dinner, Slater testified.
+Frazee tried to enlist Kenney to dispose of the body in Idaho but she refused, according to Slater.
+Instead, he removed the body to a farm in Fremont County, where it was kept for a time in a black tote bag in a stack of hay while he went to Thanksgiving dinner, Slater testified.

 The suspect later moved the body to a water trough and added gas and wood before setting it ablaze, Slater said.
 Frazee allegedly scooped up the remains and disposed of them either at a dump or in a river.